lady-h-world/My_Garden/reading_pages/param_tuning_5.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/sales_distribution.png" width="911" height="324" />
 </p>

-The 2 datasets have almost the same distributions, and the distribution looks like the combination of 2 [poisson distributions][3].
+The 2 datasets have almost the same distributions, and the shape looks like the combination of 2 [poisson distributions][3].
 In LGBM's built-in objective funtions, there is a "poisson loss" which assumes the forecast target follows poisson distribution, when the likelihood of the assumption is larger, the forecast performance can be better.

 Therefore, Lady H. started with LGBM's built-in poisson loss.
 Because the customized learner inherited from `LGBMEstimator`, users can simply specify the `objective` as "poisson":